Differential elimination for dynamical models via projections with applications to structural identifiability: Preliminaries

 \begin{remark}[Extra components in the projection-based representation] Let $(f_1, \ldots, f_n)$ be the projections of a prime differential ideal $P \subset K[\mathbf{x}^{(\infty)}]$ corresponding to a profile $\mathbf{h}$.
 Similar to~\eqref{eq:Isigma_gens}, one can define

 where $H$ and $S$ are, respectively, the products, over all $i$'s with $f_i \neq 0$, of the leading coefficients and the derivatives of $f_i$ with respect to $x_i^{(h_i)}$.
-Although one can show that $P$ is always a prime component of $I_{\mathbf{h}}$, in general, $I_{\mathbf{h}}$ may have additional primes components as the following example shows.
+Since $P$ is a prime containing $I_{\mathbf{h}}$ and has the same transcendence basis as all associated primes of $I_{\mathbf{h}}$ by~\cite[Theorem 4.4]{Hubert2003}, $P$ is a prime component of $I_{\mathbf{h}}$.
+However, in general, $I_{\mathbf{h}}$ may have additional prime components as the following example shows.
 Although the example may look involved, it is an ODE version of the geometric fact that an intersection of two circular cylinders of the same radius and with intersecting axes consists of two components (ellipses).

 Consider an ODE system $\Sigma$ of the form~\eqref{eq:ODEmodel}:

 The corresponding ideal $I_\Sigma$ is prime, and one can show (using Algorithm~\ref{alg:socoban}) that it has a parametric profile $\mathbf{h} := (0, 0, 1, 1)$, and the corresponding projections are: